A small, dependency-free CEL-inspired expression compiler and evaluator

 coalesce(a, b, ...) |

-First non-empty value |
+First non-null, defined, non-empty-array value |

 join(arr, sep) |

-Join array |
+Join array items into a string |

 split(s, sep) |

-Split string |
+Split a string into an array |

 });